haykh/oh-my-dear-imgui/docs/getting-started.rst

     ImGui::ShowDemoWindow();
   });

 Don't forget to recompile, and then run the application again.
 You should now see the classic ``ImGui`` demo window!
-That second argument that we passed to ``Render`` is a lambda function that gets called every frame, allowing us to add anything we like to be executed every time a frame is rendered.
+That second argument that we passed to :cpp:func:`omdi::App::Render()` is a lambda function that gets called every frame, allowing us to add anything we like to be executed every time a frame is rendered.

 Adding a menubar
 ----------------

 ``omdi`` comes pre-packaged with various useful UI components, the central of which is the menubar.
-To add it, simply declare it somewhere before calling the ``Init()`` function:
+To add it, simply declare it somewhere before calling the :cpp:func:`omdi::App::Init()` function:

 .. code-block:: cpp